edwardsre/defect/README.md

 # Enunciate 2.12.0 defect

-The `install-artifact` goal of the enunciate plugin fails in when specifying only the `artifactId` for `java.json.client.library`.
+The `install-artifact` goal of the enunciate plugin fails when specifying only the `artifactId` for `java.json.client.library`.

 Pull the code and do a `mvn -DskipTests clean install`.